 The following contracts for Promyshlenniki, Creoles, and Aleuts, provide a very clear picture of the advantages and disadvantages of working for the Russian-American Company.
+Currencies have been converted from rubles and piasters to circa 1820 United States dollars and cents.
 Have the students compare this to their own contract!

 Promyshlennik (Fur Trapper And Trader) Contract –